Last Updated: September 2022

 California residents also have the right to submit a request for deletion of their information under certain circumstances.
 This is not an absolute right, and we may decline to delete information when retention is allowed by law, for example, when we have an on-going business relationship with the person, we have a continued need to use the information, or we need to retain the information in order to comply with a legal obligation.

-If you exercise your rights under the California Consumer Privacy Act of 2018, we will not provide discriminatory treatment to you.
+If you exercise your rights under either the California Consumer Privacy Act of 2018 or the GDPR, we will not provide discriminatory treatment to you.

 If you would like to submit a request about your data, or obtain additional information, you may do so by emailing email@example.com or by calling our toll free number at 1-888-704-7214.